socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 * Should API calls be billed? (@Zimmermann:2020)
 * Are service level agreements required? (@Zimmermann:2020)

-See MAP [Tutorial 1](https://microservice-api-patterns.org/patterns/tutorials/tutorial1) and [ Tutorial 2](https://microservice-api-patterns.org/patterns/tutorials/tutorial2) for more examples of API design work related to quality and evolution concerns.
+See Microservice API Patterns (MAP) [Tutorial 1](https://microservice-api-patterns.org/patterns/tutorials/tutorial1) and [ Tutorial 2](https://microservice-api-patterns.org/patterns/tutorials/tutorial2) for more examples of API design work related to quality and evolution concerns.

 <!--
 ## Quick Links